Abdulmajeed-Jamaan/laravel-queue-promoter/README.md

 Schedule::command('queue:promote redis --once')->everyFifteenSeconds();
 ```

+<a name="how-it-works"></a>
-## How it works
+## How It Works

-It runs Laravel's **stock** `queue:work` worker, unchanged, against a Redis connection that *promotes instead of reserves*.
+Under the hood, the package runs Laravel's **stock** `queue:work` worker, unchanged, against a Redis connection that *promotes instead of reserves*.

-`RedisQueue::pop()` already migrates due delayed and expired reserved jobs onto the ready list **before** it reserves one.
-A `PromotingRedisQueue` overrides just that reserve step to return nothing — so every pass promotes, but hands the worker no job to run.
+Laravel's `RedisQueue::pop()` already migrates due delayed and expired reserved jobs onto the ready list **before** it reserves one.
+A `PromotingRedisQueue` overrides only that final reserve step to return nothing — so every pass promotes, but the worker is never handed a job to run.

-The `queue:promote` command wires this up through public APIs only: it registers a `redis-promoter` connector and points a throwaway connection (a copy of your real connection's config) at it, then runs the stock worker against that. **Your real `redis` connection is never modified**, so live `queue:work` workers are unaffected.
-Everything else — the daemon loop, `--sleep`, signal handling, `queue:restart`, pause/resume, `--memory`/`--max-time` — is the framework's own behaviour.
-(The promoting queue reports your real connection's name, so pause flags and pop events resolve correctly.)
+The `queue:promote` command wires this up using public APIs only: it registers a `redis-promoter` connector and points a throwaway connection (a copy of your real connection's configuration) at it, then runs the stock worker against that connection.
+Your real `redis` connection is never modified, so live `queue:work` workers are completely unaffected.
+Everything else — the daemon loop, `--sleep`, signal handling, `queue:restart`, pause and resume, `--memory`, and `--max-time` — is the framework's own behaviour.
+The promoting connection also reports your real connection's name, so pause flags and pop events resolve correctly.

+<a name="testing"></a>
 ## Testing

 ```bash
 composer test
 ```

-The suite runs against a real Redis-compatible server (Redis or Valkey) — see [`.github/workflows/tests.yml`](.github/workflows/tests.yml) for the CI setup.
+The test suite runs against a real Redis-compatible server (Redis or Valkey).
+See [`.github/workflows/tests.yml`](.github/workflows/tests.yml) for the continuous integration setup.

+<a name="license"></a>
 ## License

-The MIT License (MIT).
-See [LICENSE.md](LICENSE.md).
+Queue Promoter is open-sourced software licensed under the [MIT license](LICENSE.md).